Approximate Border Location

 A Remote Desert Crossing

 The Presidio-Ojinaga International Bridge connects Presidio, Texas, with Ojinaga, Chihuahua, via US 67 and Mexico Federal Highway 16.
-This port, open 6 AM–10 PM, links Presidio (5 minutes north) to Ojinaga’s town center (10 minutes south).
+This port, open 24/7, links Presidio (5 minutes north) to Ojinaga’s town center (10 minutes south).
 A quiet crossing ideal for adventurers and light traffic, it supports local trade and tourism.
-Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as scams and limited hours require planning.
+Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as crime risks and limited hours require planning.
+Chihuahua state carries a U.S. State Department Level 3 “Reconsider Travel” advisory due to crime, terrorism, and kidnapping.

 Historical Background